AdityaSeth777/PCC-CS391/12 - Collision Avoidance - Hash table -Linear Probing/Readme.md

+Question -> Write a C program for Collision avoidance in Hash table using Linear Probing.

 ```This program demonstrates how to implement collision avoidance in a hash table using linear probing.```

 The program defines three main functions: